lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## Timing marketing pushes

 At Lunch Money, a big part of our business is employing the services of Plaid for bank syncing.
 Something to consider is that Plaid charges on a monthly basis.
-What this means is that if a user signs up on April 30 and connects a bank account, and in May the end up churning, Plaid will charge me for this user in both April & May's invoices.
+What this means is that if a user signs up on April 30, connects a bank account and doesn't end up subscribing at the end of their 14-day trial, Plaid will charge me for this user in both April & May's invoices.

 This realization coupled with my intense aversion to paying more than I need to has shaped a lot of practices at Lunch Money.